PaulaMagdi0/React-Movie-App/README.md

 # React Movie App

-A web application built with React that allows users to search for movies and view their details.
+A responsive web application built with React that allows users to search for movies and view their details.

 ## Features

-- Search for movies by title
+- Search for movies by title.
-- View movie details, including release date, rating, and synopsis
+- View movie details, including release date, rating, and synopsis.
-- Responsive design for optimal viewing on different devices
+- Responsive design for optimal viewing on different devices.

 ## Installation